Christchurch: Bargates, High Street, and Castle Street

 — From the lyrics of Picture This by Blondie/Deborah Harry/Chris Stein/Jimmy Destri 1978

-New in August 2020 is the Picture This art gallery featuring the work of Kate Marr (that’s her in the white jacket).
-See under External links later on this page for her web site.
+New in August 2020 was the Picture This art gallery featuring the work of Kate Marr (that’s her in the white jacket).
+The gallery was closed by November, being replaced by a candy store (sweet shop) but the Picture This gallery is open in Bournemouth.
+See under External link later on this page.

 The Oasis café is long gone, but I remember sitting outside it with my old mum in the last year of her life reading a magazine about World War 2 airplanes that I had just bought in WH Smith, a few metres away.
 At the time of writing (summer 2020) these premises are occupied by one of a succession of small businesses that, while possibly viable in London, are doomed to fail in provincial Britain, their parting message sometimes appearing as a printed sheet complaining that they were forced to close because of insufficient government subsidy.
 The free market, eh?